countable-web/open-source-corporation/recruiting/README.md

   * Having a specific instruction in the application for cover letter formatting to filter mass applications out.
   * Having a friendly letter to acknowledge the people who made it part way into the process.
 It's great to feel empathy for candidates, and we want to help them with their future applications.
 This is important because 99% or more candidates won't be accepted, and it reduces pressure on staff to make exceptions to our process.

+Another goal is to always try to screen people earlier.
+The first stages of the screening process are cheaper, so we want to avoid letting anyone into phase 2 if we can somehow tell they'll be rejected there in phase 1, etc. In a perfect "oracle" screening process, our first stage would advance the exact people that will achieve our mission, and we'd just hire those immediately.

 ## Non-acceptance Letter

 *if* if the candidate didn't correctly format their cover letter, there's no need to respond as it's likely a mass/automated application.